So for most people reading this, facebook is a tool for your work and personal life, so you know it fairly well.

 All screen grabs are from a Graph Search enabled profile, so yours may be a little different.

-To limit who can see your posts, click the cog symbol in the top right of the page and select “Privacy Settings”.
+To limit who sees your facebook posts, click the cog symbol in the top right of the page and select “Privacy Settings”.

 The top option has “Who Can See Your Future Posts?”.
 Click edit in that row.